Marching towards 2018 target

 Currently Phases One and Two of the project are being implemented.
 Phase One has further been staggered into Phase 1A, 1B and 1C.

-On a daily basis, the RRT Directorate and contractors continue to work in earnest in a bid to deliver the first phase of the project in 2017.
+On a daily basis, the Roads and Transport Directorate and contractors continue to work in earnest in a bid to deliver the first phase of the project in 2018.
 The works, which include stations and platforms, have been divided into sections for ease of implementation, evaluation and monitoring.
 This process involves the relocation of several services including storm water, sewer and water pipe lines crossing or running parallel to the existing route that will require protection and or moving.

 Section A and C